Jacob deGrom overpowers the Nationals with 15 strikeouts in the Mets’ 6-0 win

-But deGrom, you can imagine, did not see it this way — not with an opportunity to take a scoreless tie in the fifth and bend it to his will.
+Yet deGrom, you can imagine, did not see it this way — not with an opportunity to take a scoreless tie in the fifth inning and bend it to his will.
 In that inning, with runners on first and second, deGrom tagged Fedde with an opposite-field double that brought in J.D.
 Davis.
 Two batters later, Brandon Nimmo singled in two, deGrom included, to push the Mets toward their 6-0, series-opening win over the Nationals at Citi Field.

 Oh, and deGrom also pitched a shutout with a career-high 15 strikeouts.
 He didn’t issue a walk.
 Fedde, the scales tipped against him, was just as sharp until deGrom split his outing in half.
 Before deGrom’s second at-bat, Fedde had yielded no runs and one blooped hit and had retired eight straight between the second and fifth.
-After it, though, his start closed with three hits, three runs scored and a gaping deficit.
+After it, though, his start closed with three hits, three runs scored and a near-impossible task for his team.
+DeGrom made a slim deficit a gaping hole.

-That’s often the case with deGrom.
-He can turn a slim advantage into the steepest hill.
-He entered the night with a Cy Young stat line through 20 innings over three starts: one earned run, 11 hits, three walks, 35 strikeouts and — get your microscope — a 0.45 ERA.
-For the Nationals, the next team in his path, it was like trying to swat flies with a straw.
+“I’ve been in this league a long time,” said Manager Dave Martinez, who played for 16 years, was a bench coach for 10 and is in his fourth season leading the Nationals.
+“That’s one of the better ones I’ve seen.”

+The Mets’ ace entered the night with a Cy Young stat line through three starts and 20 innings: one earned run, 11 hits, three walks, 35 strikeouts and — get your microscope — a 0.45 ERA.
+And for the Nationals, the next team in his path, it was like trying to swat flies with a straw.
 He struck out six of the first nine batters he faced.
-The last pitches of each at-bat were a 100-mph fastball (to get Andrew Stevenson looking), a 91-mph slider, a 100-mph fastball, a 92-mph slider, a 91-mph slider and a 90-mph slider (to make it appear as if Fedde’s bat weighed 50 pounds).
+The last pitches of each at-bat were a 100-mph fastball (to get Andrew Stevenson looking), a 91-mph slider, a 99-mph fastball, a 92-mph slider, a 91-mph slider and a 90-mph slider (to make it appear as if Fedde’s bat weighed 50 pounds).
 So the Nationals knew hits and runs would be hard to come by.
 They needed Fedde to keep them close.

 For four innings, he did so by leaning on his sinker and his cutter.
 His change-up, his third option for the night, proved a reliable two-strike pitch.
 He handled the first with three weak groundouts.
 He escaped a no-out, runners-on-the-corners jam in the second, getting Davis to whiff on a full-count cutter and Jeff McNeil to bounce into a double play.
 Then he breezed past the third on 11 pitches and the fourth on 11 more.